Kuuuube/Misc_Scripts/scripts_and_programs/discord_anonymous_forum/README.md

 - If a user tries to send a message without a slash command the message is deleted and they are sent a DM explaining that they cannot send messages like that.

 - Message IDs are salted and hashed from discord user IDs.
 They contain the first 9 characters of the resulting sha256 hash.
-Every time the bot is restarted or after one day the salt is reset and all message IDs will change.
-This prevents reverse engineering of the code allowing potential reversing of the message IDs.
+Every time the bot is restarted or after one day, the salt is reset and all message IDs will change.
+This prevents potential reversing of the message IDs through reverse engineering of the code.
 There is also no possibility of leaking a secret key.

      It is okay to cut off the hash ONLY because hash collisions are both extremely unlikely and not a major issue in this case.
 NEVER do this for password hashing or any kind of security where collisions are a big deal.